tehilinski/SWCharEst/ReadMe.md

 =========

-SWCharEst is an implementation of an algorithm that estimates soil hydrological parameters from soil text and organic matter content using the method of Saxton and Rawls (2006).
+SWCharEst is an implementation of an algorithm that estimates soil hydrological parameters from soil texture and organic matter content using the method of Saxton and Rawls (2006).

 The implementations are in four programming languages:
 C++, Fortran90, Python3, and R.

-All implementations are in object-oriented form as a class, or in the case of Fortran90, as a module.
+All implementations are in object-oriented form as a class, or for Fortran90, as a module.
 Each has an accompanying test program that demonstrates the class use.
 The name of each class is **SWCharEst**.